 - Construction Adhesive: EcoPoxy® Green Seal Certified Plant-Based Epoxy

-The Hütte Hut out of Santa Barbara, California, is a 14-foot long all-wood teardrop with two doors on the passenger side that open the entire side.
+The Hütte Hut out of Santa Barbara, California, is a 14-foot-long all-wood teardrop with two doors on the passenger side that open the entire side.
 Inside, you’ll find a rear countertop and a dual 110v outlet in the base unit.
-The Baltic Birch, Joubert Okume Marine Play, and 6061 T6 Aluminum Space Frame Teardrop has a dry weight of 900 pounds.
+The Baltic Birch, Joubert Okume Marine Play, and 6061 T6 Aluminum Space Frame Teardrop have a dry weight of 900 pounds.
 It can safely max out with a GVWR of 3,500 pounds.

 The manufacturer also meets the California Air Resources Board’s ULEF standards by using formaldehyde-free plyboard and adhesive.
 Every teardrop camper that leaves their production floor proves the eco-friendliness the teardrop community can reach.

 Many RV manufacturers are becoming green-certified in their production and their products as technology advances.
 Airstream, Coachmen, Forest River, and Roadtrek were the first to gain the TRA Green Certification stamp of approval.
 Other brands have joined in to minimize their impact on the environment.

 If the Hütte Hut is out of your price range, but you want to do your part for the environment, let your RV dealer know, and they can point you in the right direction.
 You can be eco-smart, enjoy the teardrop lifestyle, and not break the bank all at the same time.

 The Most Frightening Teardrop For Acraphobics: Taxa Outdoors Woolly Bear